Record-Journal: History

+In November 2023, the White family sold the Record-Journal, along with seven weekly newspapers and its digital advertising agency, to Hearst Communications.
+The deal included The Cheshire Citizen, The Southington-Plainville Citizen, The Town Times, The Berlin Citizen, The North Haven Citizen and The Cheshire Herald.
+After the sale was finalized, Hearst offered full-time positions to about half of RJ Media Group’s staff.

 Expansion

 During the first decade of the 21st century, the Record-Journal company doubled in size with seven acquisitions and seventeen start-ups, expanding into new markets and adding 100 people to its Rhode Island and Florida operations.
 By the middle of the decade, the Record-Journal's daily publication comprised 45 percent of total business of the company.
 The year 2006 marked the company's 140th birthday, and found itself shifting again, this time embracing its online presence as Elizabeth White became new media director and led the launch of Myrecordjournal.com, the Record-Journal's community news and advertising web site.
 The number of site visits subsequently became over 700,000 per month.

-Its circulation was 16,711 daily, 17,896 Sundays in 2011.
+The daily paper's circulation was 16,711 daily, 17,896 Sundays in 2011.

 In 2013–2014, circulation was 14,662 daily (last quarter, 2014) and 17,065 Sundays (2013).

 In October 2015, the Record-Journal Publishing Co. moved from 11 Crown St. to a new headquarters at 500 S. Broad St. in Meriden.
 As part of the move, the company rebranded as RJ Media Group.

+In August 2018, the Record-Journal Publishing Co. sold Westerly, Rhode Island's The Westerly Sun, to the publishing group Rhode Island Suburban Newspapers.